Consensys/doc.rollups/docs/Reference/JSON-RPC.md

 ## pazkp_findAccountById

-Get the details of an account.
+Get the public details of an account.

 ### Parameters